 Any mushrooms are fine.
-I used baby Bella but standard white button mushrooms, even portobello, are great.
+I used white button mushrooms, but baby Bella, even portobello, are great.
 You can even get the presliced mushrooms from the grocery store.

 You bet!
 Use only the olive oil and skip the butter.
 Go for just the bouillon cube and water (or broth) instead of heavy cream.
 You can shift a teaspoon of cornflour in the sauce to thicken it.
 If you are serving the mushroom sauce with pasta, add a little pasta water in, the starch is a great thicking agent and will make the sauce creamy.